Julian Wichert

 Biography

-Hi, I am a researcher and PhD student at the Leibniz University Hannover.
+Hi, I am a post-doctoral researcher at the Leibniz University Hannover.
 I am an applied economist, my main fields are development economics, environmental economics and political economy.
 I work with large and unique datasets using up-to-date econometric methods to develop interesting insights that have important policy implications.

 Interests